pygplates.ReconstructedGeometryTimeSpan

 class pygplates.ReconstructedGeometryTimeSpan

-Bases: Boost.Python.instance
+Bases: instance

 A history of geometries reconstructed using topologies over geological time.

-New in version 0.29.
+Added in version 0.29.

 __init__()